News Release

 Moments after talking with Cathy, and then with Carly (and reminicsing about our silly pageant days.
 Carly was first runner-up to Miss Utah 2005 and 1st runner-up at the National Sweethearts Pageant), I received another email from a woman in Pennsylvania was just diagnosed with malignant melanoma--the deadliest form of skin cancer.

 I have melanoma now because I've frequented tanning beds for the past 20 years.
-My vanity has caught up me
+My vanity has caught up me, she said.

 Immediately after reading this email, I received another one from a parent in Louisiana wanting to know if there were any interactive educational tools she could use to teach her kids about sun safety.
 I told her that our book SKIN SENSE was coming out next week; it's a colorful children's book written for kids ages two and eight.
 (Incidentally, I was informed by the EPA this week that their SunWise program has been cut, and now aren't any free public education programs for children about sun safety.
 It appears SKIN SENSE will be the only resource akin to it available).